Growth Trends for Related Jobs

 Career Preparation and Outlook

-According to the U.S. Bureau of Labor Statistics, biochemists in positions requiring doctorate degrees earned a median salary of $81,480 in 2012, and the projected job growth through 2022 is 19 percent.
+According to the U.S. Bureau of Labor Statistics, biochemists in positions requiring doctorate degrees earned a median salary of $81,480, and the projected job growth through 2022 is 19 percent.
 Preparing for a career in this field involves studying biology, chemistry, physics and math.
 Computer science courses are also helpful to enable biochemists to gather, record and analyze complex data sets.